 - (1) The compensation paid to Jeffrey Rittichier, the Company's Chief Executive Officer, is not included in this table because he was an employee of the Company during his service as director and received no compensation for his service as director.
-Mr. Rittichier's compensation is disclosed in the Summary Compensation Table below. - (2) The amounts in this column reflect the grant date fair value of the stock awards granted during fiscal 2021 for services rendered or to be rendered for the period of March 19, 2021 through March 10, 2022, payment of which was made in restricted stock units granted on March 19, 2021 that vests to one-third of the underlying shares on each of the first three anniversaries of the grant date (or, if the Company's next annual meeting of shareholders for the applicable year occurs prior to such vesting date, on the day prior to that annual meeting), subject to the director's continued service on the Board through such date.
+Mr. Rittichier's compensation is disclosed in the Summary Compensation Table below. - (2) The amounts in this column reflect the grant date fair value of the stock awards granted during fiscal 2021 for services rendered or to be rendered for the period of March 11, 2022 through March 9, 2023, payment of which was made in restricted stock units granted on March 19, 2021 that vests to one-third of the underlying shares on each of the first three anniversaries of the grant date (or, if the Company's next annual meeting of shareholders for the applicable year occurs prior to such vesting date, on the day prior to that annual meeting), subject to such director's continued service on the Board through such date.
 The grant date fair value of the stock awards was determined in accordance with FASB Accounting Standards Codification No. 718 "Compensation Stock Compensation" (without regard to estimated forfeitures related to a service based condition) ("ASC 718").
-As of September 30, 2021, each non-employee director held the following number of unvested restricted stock units: Mr. Domenik (52,690); Mr. Grooms (33,632); Ms. Heiks (33,632) and Mr. Jackson (33,632). - (3) Pursuant to elections made by Mr. Domenik, a portion of these fees in an aggregate amount equal to \$49,226 was paid to Mr. Domenik in the form of shares of the Company's common stock, based on the per share closing price on the last date of the applicable quarter for which the shares were issued, in lieu of the corresponding cash payment. - (4) Includes: (i) \$225,000 worth of Common Stock received as the 3-Year Equity Award for service as a director for the period of March 19, 2021 through March 18, 2024 (or, if the Company's 2024 annual meeting of shareholders occurs prior to such date, on the day prior to the 2024 annual meeting); and (ii) \$127,500 worth of Common Stock received as the 3-Year Chairperson Equity Award for the director's service as Chairman of the Board for the period of March 19, 2021 through March 18, 2024 (or, if the Company's 2024 annual meeting of shareholders occurs prior to such date, on the day prior to the 2024 annual meeting). - (5) Represents \$225,000 worth of Common Stock received as the 3-Year Equity Award for service as a director for the period of March 19, 2021 through March 18, 2024 (or, if the Company's 2024 annual meeting of shareholders occurs prior to such date, on the day prior to the 2024 annual meeting).
+As of September 30, 2022, each non-employee director held the following number of unvested restricted stock units: Mr. Domenik (35,127); Mr. Grooms (22,421); Ms. Heiks (22,421); and Mr. Jackson (22,421). - (3) Pursuant to elections made by Mr. Domenik, the entire amount of these fees were paid to Mr. Domenik in the form of shares of the Common Stock, based on the per share closing price on the last date of the applicable quarter for which the shares were issued, in lieu of the corresponding cash payment. - (4) Includes: (i) the portion of the \$225,000 worth of Common Stock received as the 3-Year Equity Award for service as a director for the period of March 19, 2021 through March 18, 2024 (or, if the Company's 2024 Annual Meeting of Shareholders occurs prior to such date, on the day prior to the 2024 Annual Meeting of Shareholders) that vested during fiscal 2022; and (ii) the portion of the \$127,500 worth of Common Stock received as the 3-Year Chairperson Equity Award for the director's service as Chairman of the Board for the period of March 19, 2021 through March 18, 2024 (or, if the Company's 2024 Annual Meeting of Shareholders occurs prior to such date, on the day prior to the 2024 Annual Meeting of Shareholders) that vested during fiscal 2022.

+(5) Represents the portion of the \$225,000 worth of Common Stock received as the 3-Year Equity Award for service as a director for the period of March 19, 2021 through March 18, 2024 (or, if the Company's 2024 Annual Meeting of Shareholders occurs prior to such date, on the day prior to the 2024 Annual Meeting of Shareholders) that vested during fiscal 2022.